369geofreeman/MITx-6.86x-Machine-Learning-with-Python/week_4/lecture_8/ps_1.md

 Answer = true, if feature map is a function from Rd to Rd ,then theta must be also in Rd , else the dot product is not possible between them.

+### Neural networks

+Motivation to Neural Networks

+So far, the ways we have performed non-linear classification involve either first mapping  𝑥  explicitly into some feature vectors  𝜙(𝑥),  whose coordinates involve non-linear functions of  𝑥,  or in order to increase computational efficiency, rewriting the decision rule in terms of a chosen kernel, i.e. the dot product of feature vectors, and then using the training data to learn a transformed classification parameter.

+However, in both cases, the feature vectors are chosen .
+They are not learned in order to improve performance of the classification problem at hand.

+Neural networks, on the other hand, are models in which the feature representation is learned jointly with the classifier to improve classification performance.